 TERM TERMINOLOGY!

 Term Time of year

 Advent Term September to December

 Lent Term January to March

 Trinity Term April to June/July

-mly calendar, and for the year ahead, on the School website.

-All term dates can be found in the ter mly calendar, and for the year ahead, on the School
+All term dates can be found in the termly calendar, and for the year ahead, on the School website.